Ukraine faces 'one of largest' Russian aerial assaults – DW – 11/17/2024

 Such was the severity of the Russian assault that neighboring Poland scrambled fighter jets, radar detection systems and air defense units to protect its southeastern border with Ukraine.

-In November 2022, during a missile attack on Ukraine earlier in the war, a rocket killed two people in the Polish village of Przewodow, just six kilometers (3.7 miles) from the Ukrainian border.
-Investigations revealed it had been a Ukrainian air defense missile which had been launched to intercept Russian missiles.
+In November 2022, during a missile attack on Ukraine earlier in the war, a rocket killed two people in the Polish village of Przewodow, just 6 kilometers (3.7 miles) from the Ukrainian border.
+Investigations revealed it was a Ukrainian air defense missile which had been launched to intercept Russian missiles.

-A NATO member since 1999, Poland contributes the most to the 32-member western military alliance in terms of defense spending as a proportion of GDP.
-In 2024, Warsaw spent 4.17% of GDP on defense, a figure which it intends to increase to 4.7% in 2025.
+A NATO member since 1999, Poland contributes the most to the 32-member Western military alliance in terms of defense spending as a proportion of GDP.
+This year, Warsaw has spent 4.17% of GDP on defense, a figure which it intends to increase to 4.7% in 2025.

 By way of comparison, the United States, while by far the biggest contributor in real terms, spent 3.37% of GDP on defense in 2024, while Germany spent 2.12%, marginally more than the required 2% threshold.